CenikLab/ribo-itp_paper/README.md

 This modified version of RiboFlow can handle ribosome profiling libraries with unique molecular identifiers (UMIs).
 We also provide parameter files for each RiboFlow run.

 RNA-Seq data were **NOT** processed via RiboFlow.
-We used a custom pipeline to process RNA-Seq files whcih is available in this repository (see below).
+We used a custom pipeline to process RNA-Seq files which is available in this repository (see below).

 We recommend running RiboFlow in a [conda](https://conda.io/projects/conda/en/latest/) environment.
 [Umi-tools](https://umi-tools.readthedocs.io/en/latest/) is needed to process ribosome profiling data.